socialvibe/truex-android-google-ima-ssai-ref-app/README.md

 ## Overview

-This project contains sample source code that demonstrates how to integrate the true[X] ad renderer with the Google Ad Manager IMA SDK on Fire TV and Android TV.
+This project contains sample source code that demonstrates how to integrate the TrueX ad renderer with the Google Ad Manager IMA SDK on Fire TV and Android TV.
 This document will step through the various pieces of code that make the integration work, so that the same basic ideas can be replicated in a real production app.